programmer-rahad/wall-clocks/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Open the `index.html` file in your web browser.
+3. Open the `.html` files in your web browser.

-Enjoy exploring the various tab projects!
+Enjoy exploring the various wall clock projects!